-The Academic Partnership Engagement Experiment utilizes data analytics to identify collaborators, innovators and technology opportunities and active connection programs whose research is poised to impact U.S. Air Force challenges and requirements well in advance of potential solicitations and recruit them into the defense R&D ecosystem.
+The Academic Partnership Engagement Experiment (APEX) data analytics services identifies collaborators, innovators and technology opportunities and active connection programs whose research is poised to impact Department of the Air Force challenges and requirements well in advance of potential solicitations and recruit them into the defense research and development ecosystem.

 APEX believes investigator identification from big data will diversify and accelerate the transition pipeline, moving technology from innovation to impact on more operational timescales.